wasim-abuzaher/test-web-stack/README.md

 ### Functionality

-- The API should follow typical GraphQL API design pattern.
+- The API should follow typical GraphQL API design pattern
-- The data should be saved in the DB.
+- The data should be saved in the DB
-- Proper error handling should be used.
+- Proper error handling should be used
 - Paginating and filtering (by name) users list

 ### Basic Requirements

-  - Use AWS AppSync (preferred) or AWS Lambda + API Gateway approach
+  - Use **AWS AppSync (preferred)** or AWS Lambda + API Gateway approach
   - Use any AWS Database-as-a-Service persistence store.
 DynamoDB is preferred.
+  - Write concise and clear commit messages
+  - Write clear **documentation** on how it has been designed and how to run the code
   - Add a Query to fetch location information based off the user's address (use [NASA](https://api.nasa.gov/api.html) or [Mapbox](https://www.mapbox.com/api-documentation/) APIs); use AWS Lambda
-  - Write concise and clear commit messages.
-  - Write clear **documentation** on how it has been designed and how to run the code.

-### Bonus
+### Bonus (in order)
-  - Use Infrastructure-as-code tooling that can be used to deploy all resources to an AWS account.
+  1. Use Infrastructure-as-code tooling that can be used to deploy all resources to an AWS account.
 Examples: CloudFormation / SAM, Terraform, Serverless Framework, etc.
-  - Provide proper unit tests.
+  1. Provide proper unit tests
-  - Providing an online demo is welcomed, but not required.
+  1. Providing an online demo is welcomed, but not required
+  1. Delete user functionality
-  - Bundle npm modules into your Lambdas
+  1. Bundle npm modules into your Lambdas

 ### Advanced Requirements